James Drever

-James Drever FRSE (1910–1991) was a Scottish academic who served as the first Principal of the University of Dundee.
-He has been described as 'one of the most pivotal figures in the University's history'.
+James Drever FRSE (29 January 1910 – 5 November 1991) was a Scottish academic who served as the first Principal of the University of Dundee.
+He has been described as 'one of the most pivotal figures in the university's history'.

 Early life and career

 James Drever was born to Orcadian parents in Edinburgh in 1910.
 His father was the academic James Drever (1873–1950), who had studied at the University of Edinburgh from 1889, from which he graduated with an MA before proceeding to study medicine.
-The elder Drever then worked at the University as assistant to the Professor of Education, before his appointment as Combe Lecturer and head of the Psychology Department at Edinburgh in 1918.
-James Drever was educated at the Royal High School of Edinburgh, University of Edinburgh and the University of Cambridge and would remain in academia for the rest of his working life aside from a period of service in the Royal Navy.
-From 1934 he taught Philosophy at Edinburgh, joining Newcastle University as a lecturer four years later.
+The elder Drever then worked at the university as assistant to the Professor of Education, before his appointment as Combe Lecturer and head of the Psychology Department at Edinburgh in 1918.
+James Drever was educated at the Royal High School of Edinburgh, the University of Edinburgh and St John's College, Cambridge, where he studied the moral sciences tripos and graduated in 1934.
+Drever would remain in academia for the rest of his working life, aside from a period of service in the Royal Navy.
+From 1934 he taught philosophy at Edinburgh, joining Newcastle University as a lecturer four years later.
 By this time he had an interest in Psychology and taught both subjects at Newcastle.
 In the Second World War he served in the Royal Navy.

 In 1931 his father had been promoted at Edinburgh to become the first Professor of Psychology in Scotland.
 In 1944 the elder Drever retired, and it was his son who was chosen as his successor, but could not take the post until the end of the war.
 In addition to his responsibilities as a professor and head of department, the younger Drever also served as Dean of the Faculty of Arts at Edinburgh from 1958 until 1960 and was a visiting professor at Princeton University from 1954 until 1955.

 Along with his father, and others, he was heavily involved in organising the 12th International Congress of Psychology, which met in Edinburgh in 1948.
 His father was elected president of the congress, but was unable to attend it due to ill health.
-Consequently, it was the younger Drever who delivered the presidential address his father had written on the theme of “Scottish psychology since Hume”.
+Consequently, it was the younger Drever who delivered the presidential address his father had written on the theme of "Scottish psychology since Hume".

 Under James Drever's leadership from 1944 to 1966 the Psychology Department at Edinburgh increased in both size and stature and an "Honours School" in Psychology was fully established.
 In 1963 the department left the premises it had been in since it was set up in 1906 and moved to new accommodation at 60, The Pleasance.
 As had been the case under his father's stewardship, the department's teaching included 'a strong philosophical element'.
 During this period Drever established himself as a well known and highly respected Psychologist and served as president of the British Psychological Society.